mcgunit/sequencePredictor/README.md

 You can install these libraries using pip by running the following command:

+For CPU only:
 '''
     python3 -m pip install numpy tensorflow keras art
 '''

+For GPU enabled:

+'''
+    python3 -m pip install numpy tensorflow[and-cuda] keras art
+'''

 ### Usage

 To use the LSTM, you will need to have a data file containing past lottery results.
 This file should be in a comma-separated format, with each row representing a single draw and the numbers in ascending order, rows are in new line without comma.
 Dont use white spaces.
 Last row number must have nothing after last number.

-Once you have the data file, you can run the `LSTM.py` script to train the model and generate predictions.
+Once you have the data file, you can run the `LSTM_lotto.py` or `LSTM_euromillions.py` script to train the model and generate predictions.
 The script will print the generated ASCII art and the first ten rows of predicted numbers to the console.

 ## Disclaimer